Hansen333/caddy-automate/README.md

 ## Requirements

+This project builds on [Caddy](https://github.com/caddyserver/caddy), a powerful, extensible, and easy-to-use web server written in Go.

 - **xcaddy**: Used to build the Caddy server with custom plugins.
 Follow the installation instructions for `xcaddy` in the official [xcaddy GitHub repository](https://github.com/caddyserver/xcaddy?tab=readme-ov-file#install).

 ## Usage